lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

 Demo 1: Second Harmonic Generation
 ==================================

 This demo provides an example a simulation of nonlinear processes in MEEP with second harmonic generation (SHG).
-SHG is a second order nonlinear process, where light with frequency :math:`\omega` is injected to a material with a second order nonlinear susceptibility :math:`\chi^{(2)}`, and new light with frequency $2\omega$ is generated.
+It is a second order nonlinear process, where light with frequency :math:`\omega` is injected to a material with a second order nonlinear susceptibility :math:`\chi^{(2)}`, and new light with frequency :math:`\omega` is generated.
 We have used the `example simulation on third harmonic generation <https://meep.readthedocs.io/en/latest/Python_Tutorials/Third_Harmonic_Generation/>`_ from the official documentation as a starting point for this demo, but we will expand on it significantly by studying the evolution of the second harmonic field during propagation under different phase matching conditions.

 This demo will discuss the following practical matters of simulation:

-- Materials with :math:`\chi^{(2)}`` nonlinearity
+- Materials with :math:`\chi^{(2)}` nonlinearity
 - Units with second order nonlinearities
 - Materials with predefined dispersion using `meep.materials library <https://meep.readthedocs.io/en/latest/Materials/>`_
 - Resolution convergence analysis